 - For school-age children, provide art and writing supplies to express their feelings with words or artwork.
 This can be an important way for them to process and release their emotions.

-- If you are looking for additional tools and resources for your calming corner, here is a Calm Down Kit by Mindful Little Minds that I love!
+- If you are looking for additional tools and resources for your calming corner, here is a Time-in Tool Kit by Generation Mindful that I love!

 Learn More Ways to Promote Calm and Reduce Stress